Go to Reviews.org US Edition

 Outside of the rare grounded regulars you genuinely end up feeling sorry for, Tiger King is a docuseries that’s primarily about people doing terrible things to each other and the animals in their care.
 In fairness, the focus is less about animal cruelty (though that’s certainly there) and more on a cast of characters who are wilder than the exotic animals they care for.
 It’s a bizarre tale that absolutely needs to be seen to be believed.

-Coming soon to Stan, Gangs of London is a hard-hitting drama that sets the scene of visceral violence from its brutal opening.
+Available on Stan, Gangs of London is a hard-hitting drama that sets the scene of visceral violence from its brutal opening.
 If you’re squeamish, this show definitely isn’t for you.
 If, however, you’re familiar with Gareth Evans’ other work – The Raid, The Raid 2 and, most recently, Apostle – then you’ll know what to expect from Gangs of London: incredibly well shot action scenes that are unflinching in their ruthlessness.

 That’s enough of a reason for action fans to watch Gangs of London, but outside of the occasional moments of killing, there are killer moments of intrigue as the shadowy intentions of protagonist Elliot Finch (Sope Dirisu) quickly lead to an often tense exploration of loyalty and potential double-crossing.